-With seven evaluations currently in the field and more than that number in development, the Access to Justice Lab is poised to create the most consequential empirical knowledge base ever in law.
+With multiple evaluations currently in the field and many more in development, the Access to Justice Lab is poised to create the most consequential empirical knowledge base ever in law.
 The Lab’s evaluations represent a cross-section of communities served, legal processes, and geographic areas.

 We make all of our publications and, as much as possible consistent with legal and ethical obligations (particularly those related to privacy and confidentiality), all of our data publicly available.
 To view our study designs, methodologies, data, and results when available, visit our page on the Open Science Framework: https://osf.io/institutions/a2jlab/.